-- 8.1 The test specimen for a wall shall be of sufficient size to determine the performance of all typical parts of the wall system.
-For curtain walls or walls constructed with prefabricated units, the specimen width shall be not less than two typical units plus the connections and supporting elements at both sides, and sufficient to provide full loading on at least one typical vertical joint or framing member, or both.
-The height shall be not less than the full building story height or the height of the unit, whichever is greater, and shall include at least on full horizontal joint, accommodating vertical expansion, such joint being at or near the bottom of the specimen, as well as all connections at top and bottom of the units. - 8.1.1 All parts of the wall test specimen shall be full size using the same materials, details, and methods of construction and anchorage as used on the actual building. - 8.1.2 Conditions of structural support shall be simulated as accurately as possible. - 8.2 The test specimen for a window, door, or other component shall consist of the entire assembled unit, including frame and anchorage as supplied by the manufacturer for installation in the building.
+shall be not less than the full building story height or the height of the unit, whichever is greater, and shall include at least on full horizontal joint, accommodating vertical expansion, such joint being at or near the bottom of the specimen, as well as all connections at top and bottom of the units.

+- 8.1.1 All parts of the wall test specimen shall be full size using the same materials, details, and methods of construction and anchorage as used on the actual building. - 8.1.2 Conditions of structural support shall be simulated as accurately as possible. - 8.2 The test specimen for a window, door, or other component shall consist of the entire assembled unit, including frame and anchorage as supplied by the manufacturer for installation in the building.
 If only one specimen is to be tested the selection shall be determined by the specifying authority.

-Note 4-The air leakage rate is likely to be a function of size and geometry of the specimen.
+Note 3-The air leakage rate is likely to be a function of size and geometry of the specimen.